maziac/DeZog/documentation/Usage.md

         - string = Use the (original source) files mentioned in the .list file.
 I.e. this allows you to step through .asm source files.
 The sources are located in the directory given here.
 Is relative to the 'rootFolder'.
         - array of strings = Non-empty.
 Use the (original source) files mentioned in the .list file.
 I.e. this allows you to step through .asm source files.
 The sources are located in the directories given here.
 They are relative to the 'rootFolder'.
 Several sources directories can be given here.
 All are tried.
         - If you build your .list files from .asm files then use 'sources' parameter.
 If you just own the .list file and not the corresponding .asm files don't use it.
     - filter: A string with a reg expression substitution to pre-filter the file before reading.
-Used to read-in other formats than Savannah-z80asm, z88dk or sjasm.
+Used to read-in other formats than Savannah-z80asm, z88dk or sjasmplus.
     E.g. "/^[0-9]+\\s+//": This is a sed-like regular expression that removes the first number from all lines.
     Default: undefined.
-If you use Savannah-z80asm, z88dk or sjasm you should omit this field.
+If you use Savannah-z80asm, z88dk or sjasmplus you should omit this field.
     - addOffset: (defualt=0): The number given here is added to all addresses in the list file.
 Useful for z88dk format.